The Star (2017 film)

-The Star is a 2017 American computer-animated biblical comedy film co-produced by Sony Pictures Animation, Walden Media, Affirm Films, and The Jim Henson Company.
-The film was directed by Timothy Reckart (in his feature directorial debut), from a screenplay written by Carlos Kotkin, and a story by Kotkin and Simon Moore, based on an original concept by Tom Sheridan.
-Inspired by the Nativity of Jesus, the film stars the voices of Steven Yeun, Gina Rodriguez, Zachary Levi, Keegan-Michael Key, Kelly Clarkson, Patricia Heaton, Kristin Chenoweth, Tracy Morgan, Tyler Perry, and Oprah Winfrey.
+The Star is a 2017 American animated biblical comedy film directed by Timothy Reckart, and written by Carlos Kotkin from a story by Kotkin and Simon Moore, based on an original concept by Tom Sheridan.
+Inspired by the Nativity of Jesus, the film features the voices of Steven Yeun, Gina Rodriguez, Zachary Levi, Keegan-Michael Key, Kelly Clarkson, Patricia Heaton, Kristin Chenoweth, Tracy Morgan, Tyler Perry, and Oprah Winfrey.

-The Star was released by Columbia Pictures through its parental label Sony Pictures Releasing on November 17, 2017, in the United States.
-The film received mixed reviews from critics and grossed $62 million worldwide with a $20 million budget.
-It received a nomination for Best Original Song ("The Star" by Mariah Carey) at the 75th Golden Globe Awards but lost to "This Is Me".
+The Star released in the United States on November 17, 2017, by Sony Pictures Releasing.
+The film received mixed reviews from critics and grossed $62 million worldwide against a budget of $20 million.
+It received a nomination for Best Original Song ("The Star" by Mariah Carey) at the 75th Golden Globe Awards.